 Garlands used to be pretty basic holiday decor -- evergreens draped on mantels and stairwells.
 Now you can go bigger, like this room: Pretty evergreens add texture on top of the mantel, but a ribbon garland draped through miniature wreaths accents the large corner bank of windows for a festive pop of color.

 Here's a great idea to capture and display yearly holiday memories: a photo garland.
-Take snapshots during the season and mount them using photo corners onto pieces of cardstock; add scrapbooking label holders as IDs.
+Take snapshots during the season and print out your faves.
+Mount them using photo corners onto pieces of cardstock; add scrapbooking label holders as IDs.
 Hang the photos from plain or colored twine using clothespins; use the garland to adorn a doorway, window, or mantel.
 The following year, tuck those photos into an album and display new pictures.

 Make your own gorgeous Christmas garland with vellum and pearlescent cardstock.
-Our pattern and scoring template (available, below), helps lead you through the cutting and folding of each leaf.
+Our lead pattern and scoring template helps lead you through the cutting and folding of each leaf.
 A few red cardstock circles serve as berries to offset the all-white look for this simple Christmas garland.

-A garland doesn't have to drape in order to be a garland.
-Here, a variety of greens comes together in mounds and clumps, supplying movement to the mantel.
+A Christmas garland doesn't have to drape in order to be a garland.
+Here, a variety of greens come together in mounds and clumps, supplying movement to the mantel.
 Antique and vintage mercury-glass balls and new mercury-glass Christmas trees add sparkling contrast.

 A parade of felt flowers is a sweet alternative to the usual ribbon and pinecones adorning evergreen boughs.
 To make the flowers, cut six 2-inch and six 1-1/2-inch felt circles.
 Layer a small and large circle, aligning the bottoms.
 Pinch the set of circles together at the bottom, run a threaded needle through the four layers, and knot the ends.
 Repeat for remaining five petals.
 Stitch the six petals together at the pinched ends to form a flower.
 Using a needle and thread, string the finished flowers together on the back side through the pinched centers to form a garland.